-During the first quarter of 2021, we invested \$5 million in a convertible promissory note (the "note") of a privately held clinical-stage biotechnology company (the "issuer").
+During the first quarter of 2021, we invested \$5 million in a convertible promissory note ("the note") of a privately held clinical-stage biotechnology company (the "issuer").
 The note bears an 8% annual interest rate and has an 18-month term.
 The issuer is not required to make any principal or interest payments until the end of the term.
 The note, along with any accrued interest, may automatically convert into equity securities of the issuer under either a financing event or a change in control event as defined in the convertible promissory note agreement.
 The issuer's product development efforts could encounter technical or other difficulties that could increase their development costs more than expected.
+The issuer will likely require additional capital prior to obtaining certain regulatory approval or to be able to repay the convertible promissory note with accrued interest at the end of the term.